shehangamage/shehangamage/README.md

 - 👋 Hi, I’m @shehangamage
 - 👀 I’m interested in Android, Flutter and Back-end technologies
-- 🌱 I’m currently learning GoLang
+- 🌱 I’m currently learning K8s
 - 💞️ I’m looking to collaborate on 🤔
 - 📫 How to reach me shehangamage55@gmail.com